reapp/reapp/UPGRADE.md

-**If you haven't customized your app much, it may be easier to just create a new reapp folder and copy in your changes**
+#### In general, if you haven't customized your app much, it may be better to create a new reapp folder and copy in your changes